 - Taught with supervision from a clinical supervisor in your centre, who may be a specialist or general practitioner obstetrician

 - Introduction to Obstetrics and Gynaecology, by Professor Cindy Farquhar and Associate Professor Helen Roberts

 - Interdisciplinary perspective, Lifelong learning, Communication, Critical thinking.

 - Learning Outcomes

-Students will sit an Observed Structured Clinical Examination (OSCE) at the end of November (date to be advised) in Auckland.
+Students will sit an Observed Structured Clinical Examination (OSCE) at the end of November (date to be advised) in Wellington.